Due to forecasted storms, free sand for sandbags is now available at eight City of Phoenix parks.

 Requests and Forms

-The purpose of the Survive the Drive Class is to educate new drivers and parents on the dangers of distracted and impaired driving.
+The purpose of the Teen Driver Safety Program is to educate new drivers and parents on the dangers of distracted and impaired driving.
 This class was previously held only in high schools and is now being expanded and open to the public.
 This program is taught by iPAP, the Injury Prevention Alliance of Phoenix, which is a collaboration of Phoenix Fire Department and valley hospitals.

 All requests for Fire Station Tours or Ride-Alongs must utilize this process.